ropensci/software-review/README.md

 Our [code of conduct](policies.md/#code-of-conduct) is mandatory for everyone involved in our review process.

+Our review process is always development, and we encourage feedback and discussion on how to improve the process on our [forum](https://discuss.ropensci.org/)

 # <a href="#editors" name="editors"></a> Editors

 ### Associate editors